 Categories: Business

-Nokia’s New Phone Sells Out in a Minute – But What Does That Mean?
+Nokia’s New Phone Sells Out In A Minute – But What Does That Mean?

 Nokia‘s (NYSE: NOK) new Android phone, the Nokia 6, reportedly sold out within the first minute on its launch day in China.
-The device was offered briefly in an online flash sale, although Nokia didn’t disclose how many units were actually offered.
+The device was offered briefly in an online flash sale, although Nokia didn’t disclose how many units were offered.
 However, over a million people reportedly registered for the flash sale.

 The Nokia 6 is a mid-range device that sports a Snapdragon 430 chipset, 4GB of RAM, a 16-megapixel rear camera, an 8-megapixel front camera, a 3,000 mAh battery, and a 5.5″ screen.
 The device, which is only available in China for now, costs around $245 and runs Android 7.0 out of the box.